BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Touch "Authenticate".
    1. Touch "Backup" and Choose "Backup as SSKR Multi-Share".
    1. Choose "2 of 3" and touch "Next"
-   1. "Print All Shares", using the defaults for a Summary Page and coupons on individual pages.
+   1. "Print All Shares", using the default options, which call for a Summary Page and coupons printed on individual pages.
 Be sure you're not printing double-sided!

 **Suggested Resilience Improvement: Use MicroSD Cards for SSKR Backup.** The following optional[^16] procedure will increase the resilience of your recovery backup by making an additional copy of your SSKR shares to MicroSD.